Trekking to Everest Base Camp – Are You Ready?

 TIP 1 : Take it slowly – it isn’t a race.
 Take lots of rests

-As a novice trekker starting out in 2013 wasn’t what I would call EASY at the time.
+As a novice trekker starting out in 2013 Day 1 wasn’t what I would call EASY at the time.
 It didn’t seem like it was downhill and didn’t feel easy.
 And that was the Trainer’s Morning Trail Report prior to setting out from Lukla – a nice easy walk down hill.
-I spent some time muttering to myself about the unreliability of the said Trainer’s Report.
+I spent some time muttering to myself about the unreliability of the Trainer’s Report.

 Seasoned Trekker’s Tip :